Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-Kg29HlSMQjI.md

 ---
-title: "Q&A: Are you going to fix the Trains so it doesn't break in multiplayer for other people?"
+title: "November 17th, 2020 Livestream Q&A: Are you going to fix the Trains so it doesn't break in multiplayer for other people?"
 date: "2020-11-17"
 layout: transcript
 topics: